openshift-labs/learn-katacoda/middleware/serverless/02-serving.md

 ## See what you have deployed

-The Knative Service deployment will create many Knative resources, the following commands will help you to query and find what has been deployed.
+The OpenShift Serverless Service deployment will create many serverless resources, the following commands will help you to query and find what has been deployed.

 ### service